s-kachroo/Git-at-Tips/Commands.md

   Above Command will tell you all the commits regarding the repository.

+  **git diff**

+  Above command shows file differences not yet staged.

+  **git diff --base filename**

+   Above command will view the changes against the base file.

+  **git diff sourcebranch targetbranch**

+   Above command will view changes in source branch against a target.

-# Cloning a git repository
+## Cloning a git repository

    **git clone URL_of_repo_which_you_want_to_clone**

    Above command will clone/download the repository's code to your local machine in which you will make changes.

-# Branching in Git Repository
+## Branching in Git Repository

    **git checkout -b Branch_Name**